 - Work on your defense: Even though you might have been charged with a DUI and the state may have collected evidence against you, all hope isn't lost.
 As mentioned before, these matters are complex and dynamic.
 Anything from your initial traffic stop to the chemical test being administered can be called into question and cast doubt on the prosecutor's case.
 An attorney can help build a persuasive argument on your behalf.

-Penalties for DUI in Volusia County, FL
+Penalties for First-Time DUI in Volusia County, FL

 When charged for DUI, most people are concerned about the penalties handed down in criminal courts – and for good reason.
 First-time offenders often are required to pay fines ranging anywhere from $500 to $1000, depending on circumstances such as blood alcohol content (BAC) or whether an accident occurred.
 For more severe cases, the penalties can include:

 Florida Second DUI Penalties